 First impressions are lasting impressions and your receptions design can make your visitors feel welcome and give you a competitive advantage.
 By adopting a innovative reception design, this will also help to boost employee well being throughout the day.
-Take a look at our top reception refurbish tips…
+Take a look at Fusion Office Designs top reception to refurbish tips…

 Your reception is the office equivalent of a handshake, it’s a greeting that says who you are and what you do.
 Strongly presenting your brand isn’t just advised, it’s essential as it’s what people expect and helps them to orientate themselves.
 No one should step into your office and wonder if they’re in the right place.
 You can go wild with your brand colour palette without being too in your face, think beyond paint and consider your flooring, furniture, lighting, carpeting, window treatment and décor.

 The reception desk is the first thing anyone will see so it needs to look the part, make a statement with a custom desk that’s engraved with your logo, incorporate designs using natural materials, add a curve or install down lights.
 Your desk needs to be paired with an ergonomic chair, so its suitable for long periods of seated work.
 One of the advantages of using a design and build contractor to source your furniture is benefiting from their buying power.

 Mess usually equals stress, when your senses are overloaded with unnecessary stimuli, it can be hard to remain calm and collected.
 Ensure that your reception has the storage facilities required to stay clutter free and welcoming.

 Office refurbishment specialists will be experts when it comes to creating secret storage and in some cases boardrooms.
 Striking receptions can include metal sheeting or walls with hidden doors which lead to storage rooms, meeting rooms, board rooms and offices.